-- a) Management of Asbestos the school will ensure that an asbestos management survey is undertaken and the condition of asbestos containing materials are reviewed at least annually, a management plan and register is put in place and appropriate training given to staff. - b) The Gas Safety (Installation and Use) Regulations 1998 & The Pressure Systems Safety Regulations 2000 the school will ensure that statutory safety inspections are undertaken.
-These Regulations give detail of the level of competence required for Statutory Inspections, the frequency and maintenance schedules. - c) Security the school will maintain security systems, put in place and practice emergency drills (lock down/evacuation) and monitor site security. - d) Repairs and Maintenance a pre-planned maintenance schedule will be put in place and have a system for reporting of maintenance issues to be resolved. - e) Electrical installation - the school is required to ensure electrical systems in schools are safe.
+- b) The Gas Safety (Installation and Use) Regulations 1998 & The Pressure Systems Safety Regulations 2000 the school will ensure that statutory safety inspections are undertaken.
+These Regulations give detail of the level of competence required for Statutory Inspections, the frequency and maintenance schedules. - c) Security the school will maintain security systems, put in place and practice emergency drills (lock down/evacuation) and monitor site security. - d) Repairs and Maintenance a pre-planned maintenance schedule will be put in place and have a system for reporting of maintenance issues to be resolved. - e) Electrical installation the school is required to ensure electrical systems in schools are safe.
 The fixed electrical installation is tested and certificated by a competent person every 5 years as required by the Electricity at Work Regulations 1989. - f) Portable Appliance Testing (PAT) The school recognises the need to ensure portable electrical equipment in schools are safe.
 Portable electrical equipment is to be visually checked by staff before use and if any defects are noted the item is to be put out of use.
 In addition the portable electrical equipment is subject to regular checks in line with guidance.
-Staff must not bring onto the premises any portable electrical appliances without prior consent of Head teacher.

-Page 14 of 17 Health and Safety Policy g) Water Management The school recognises the need to have robust procedures in place to ensure that water systems are appropriately managed to prevent legionella.
-All schools must ensure that Legionella Risk Assessment are completed and regularly reviewed in relation to water management and hot and cold water systems and measures have been introduced to manage the risk of legionnaires disease through the effective implementation of the written scheme.
+Staff must not bring onto the premises any portable electrical appliances without prior consent of Head teacher. - g) Water Management The school recognises the need to have robust procedures in place to ensure that water systems are appropriately managed to prevent legionella.
+All schools must ensure that a Legionella Risk Assessment (LRA) is completed every 5 years (by a competent contractor, member of the Legionella Control Association) and is reviewed annually by the school.
+The school must follow an L8 compliant programme of water management controls in relation to the hot and cold water systems to manage the risk of legionnaire's disease.
+This includes (but is not limited to): - Weekly flushing regime - Monthly water temperature checks (hot and cold) - Quarterly and annual inspection/servicing/cleaning of parts of the water system as identified in the LRA